marcverhagen/cs217b/code/databases/alchemy/README.md

 ## Third blog: like the first blog, but now as a package

 So far the code has been all put together in one file, but for larger applications you want the model and routes separated out to their own modules.
 We do that here for `blog1.py` and for good measure throw in some error handling.
-Separating the code into logical parts is not trivial since there is some tight integration in the code above and it takes some work to avoid circular imports.
+Separating the code into logical parts is not trivial since there is some tight integration in the code above and it takes some work to avoid problems with circular imports.
+See [circular/README.md](circular/README.md) to see what can go wrong when separating out the routes without doing the imports right.

 Using a package is your best option, here is its structure:

 ```bash
 .